nanthagabriel/nanthagabriel/README.md

 💬 Let’s Connect!
 I’m always looking for feedback, advice and opportunities to collaborate and learn.
-Feel free to check out my work and reach out if you want to connect or offer feedback on my projects.
+Feel free to check out my work and reach out if you want to connect or offer your feedback on my projects.
-I'll definetly need and wil be looking forward to this.
+I'll definetly be looking forward to this.
+I hope to learn from the mistakes, failures and improvements.

 - Email: nanthagabriel@gmail.com
 - Instagram: https://www.instagram.com/nanthagabriel/